DocFoxHound/Beowulf/docs/CONTRIBUTING.md

 - Expect feedback on error handling and env flag design.

 ## Release & Deployment
-- After merging, redeploy slash commands if new commands were added or names changed.
+- After merging, ensure scheduled jobs and HTTP endpoints are deployed to the correct environment (test vs live) before flipping feature flags.
 - Coordinate production enablement of feature flags with maintainers.

 ## Code of Conduct